Goofables/Cogs/README.md

-# Cogs
+# Cogs for Red
-Cogs for Red discord bot https://github.com/Cog-Creators/Red-DiscordBot
+Cogs for Red Discord bot https://github.com/Cog-Creators/Red-DiscordBot

+I dont really have a clue what I am doing...